Do you ever tell yourself “I made my move… now the ball is in their court” ?

 I used to do it all the time.
 I’d tell myself things like:

-• “I asked her out, she had no time.
+- “I asked her out, she said she was busy.
 Now it’s up to her to take initiative.”

-• “I asked for pizza, they didn’t have pizza.
+- “I asked for pizza, they didn’t have pizza.
 What kind of restaurant doesn’t have pizza??
 This is an outrage!!
 I mean, it’s the 21st century for god’s sake!
 You can at least lie to me and secretly have the pizza line deliver to your kitchen.
 What is this?
-One of those MTV prank shows?? ’cause I don’t think it’s funny, bitch!!
-The ball’s in your court now to satisfy me.
-Better act fast or my review on TripAdvisor will be be juicier than the pizza I was hoping to order.”
+One of those 90s MTV prank shows??
+I asked for pizza and you said you didn’t have any.
+Now the balls in you’re court.
+Better act fast or my review on TripAdvisor review of this taqueria will by spicy.”

 While this type of thinking seems correct, it has a major flaw: